Balmoral bonnet: History

 Use of the Balmoral has been championed by songwriter Richard Thompson, who uses it on stage, in addition to its traditional place in Highland dress.

 North American usage

-All Canadian highland regiments, ex.
-The 48th Highlanders of Canada, the Nova Scotia Highlanders and the Queen's Own Cameron Highlanders of Canada, as well as the officers, warrant officers and senior Non-Commissioned Officers of The Calgary Highlanders wear the Balmoral.
-It has also been recorded as being worn unofficially by Confederate soldiers in the American Civil War.
+All Canadian highland regiments, e.g. the 48th Highlanders of Canada, the Nova Scotia Highlanders, and the Queen's Own Cameron Highlanders of Canada, as well as the officers, warrant officers and senior non-commissioned officers of the Calgary Highlanders wear the Balmoral.
+It has also been recorded as being worn unofficially by Confederate and Union soldiers in the American Civil War.

+Commanding officer of the 12th illinois volunteer infantry also known as the 1st Scotch Regiment as well as multiple senior officers such as John McArthur and Duncan MacLean.

 Other usage

 The Hong Kong Police Band bagpipes section wears a black and red version.

-The Balmoral is widely used as a part of a uniform in Army Cadets and pipe band.
-It is also used as an element of formal highland dress.